go-task/task/docs/docs/usage.md

 ### Ensuring required variables are set

-If a task requires certain variables to be set, you can use `requires`.
-This is useful when it might not be obvious which variables are needed, or if you want to put a message out to users.
-Some tasks could have dangerous side effects if run with un-set variables.
+If you want to check that certain variables are set before running a task then you can use `requires`.
+This is useful when might not be clear to users which variables are needed, or if you want clear message about what is required.
+Also some tasks could have dangerous side effects if run with un-set variables.

 Using `requires` you specify a list of strings, these strings are variable names which are checked prior to running the task.
 If any variables are un-set the the task will error and not run.
 Environmental variables are also checked.

+> Note.
+Variables set to empty zero length strings, will pass the `requires` check

 ```yaml
 version: '3'